-I am a faculty at the Department of Computer Science at American University and the director of Computational Material Perception Laboratory.
-My research focuses on human and machine perception, especially perception of material properties of objects in complex and dynamic scenes.
+I am a faculty at the Department of Computer Science at American University in DC and the director of Computational Material Perception Laboratory.
+My research focuses on human and machine perception and how to apply principles of human perception to improve machine perception.
+Specifically, I study perception and reasoning of physical properties of objects in complex and dynamic scenes.
+I use a combination of human psychophysics, crowd-sourcing, computer graphics, computer vision and VR techniques.
+Read more of on my bio and project page.

 - 06/18 Our paper "Interaction between static visual cues and force feedback on perception of mass of visual objects" is conditionally accepted by ACM SAP 2018.
 Congratulations on the first author Wenyan Bi!
 Preprint is now published on Biorxiv.

 The lab currently has an opening for a PhD fellowship (Application deadline Dec 1, 2018).
-The main topic of this PhD studentship is to understand material perception from images and videos using human psychophysics, VR and computer vision tools.
-The ideal candidate should have a strong technical background and have experience in at least one of the following methods: computational modeling, psychophysics, computer graphics, visual psychophysics, and applied math.
+The main topic of this PhD studentship is to understand multi-sensory material perception from images and videos using human psychophysics, deep learning, and virtual reality methods.
+The ideal candidate should have a strong technical background and have experience in at least one of the following methods: machine learning, applied math or statistics , computational modeling, image processing, psychophysics, computer graphics.
+Solid programming skills is a plus.
 Prospective graduate student should contact me directly and are required to apply to the graduate program Behavior, Cognition, & Neuroscience Graduate Program at AU.

 In all inquiries, please send me your detailed CV, a brief description of research interests, your GPA, and specify your programming and analytical skills.

 I am interested in human perception, multi-sensory perception, computer vision, and computer graphics.
-I am particularly interested in various aspects of perception of object material properties: how humans perceive materials with multiple senses, how machine algorithm estimate material properties, and how to simulate realistic material appearance using graphics.
+I am particularly interested in various aspects of perception of object material properties (especially complex materials such as cloth, skin, liquid, wax and stone): how humans perceive materials with multiple senses, how machine algorithm estimate material properties, and how to simulate realistic material appearance using graphics.
 Current main projects in the lab include:

 - Interaction and integration between tactile and visual perception of object properties in real and virtual environments.